Obama defends latest delay to his healthcare law

 Republicans in Congress responded to Monday's announcement by renewing calls for a delay in the law's individual mandate, which requires most Americans to enroll in health insurance by March 31 of this year or pay a penalty.
 The White House rejects any such delay as a move that would undermine the law.

-Obama said the latest change brings the employer mandate into line with the existing approach for individual consumers, including lower income people who qualify for a tax credit and other subsidies to help pay for insurance.
+Obama said the latest change brings the employer mandate into line with earlier changes for individual consumers, including lower income people who qualify for a tax credit and other subsidies to help pay for insurance.

 "That's consistent with what we've done with the individual mandate," the president told reporters.